Dune-jr/teeworlds/readme.md

 On subsequent builds, you only have to repeat the `make` step.

-You can then run the client with `./teeworlds` and the server with `./teeworlds_srv`.
+You can then run the client from the build repository with `./teeworlds` and the server with `./teeworlds_srv`.

 Build options
 -------------

+### bam

+By default, `bam` compiles client and server in debug mode.
+You can specify

+`conf=release` to enable release mode

+### CMake

 The following options can be passed to the `cmake ..` command line (between the `cmake` and `..`) in the "Building" step above.